tweag/chainsail/app/scheduler/README.md

-# scheduler
+# Scheduler

-The resaas scheduler handles spinning up new sampling job clusters, tearing them down, and querying their metadata.
+The Chainsail scheduler handles spinning up new sampling job clusters, tearing them down, and querying their metadata.
 It is a single application with two main components:

-1. A flask REST API ([chainsail/scheduler/app.py](chainsail/scheduler/app.py)) which is what clients use to interact with the resaas system.
+1. A flask REST API ([chainsail/scheduler/app.py](chainsail/scheduler/app.py)) which is what clients use to interact with the Chainsail system.
 2. A celery task runner for processing asynchronous tasks spawned by the flask application

-The resaas scheduler is designed to work with Postgres (for flask) and Redis (for celery).
+The Chainsail scheduler is designed to work with Postgres (for flask) and Redis (for celery).
 An example docker-compose file can be found in the [example directory](./example) along with an example configuration file.
 The configuration file's schema is defined in [chainsail/scheduler/config.py](chainsail/scheduler/config.py).

 ## Running locally
+:warning: this is outdated and will likely not immediately work, e.g. we don't use `docker-compose` anymore, YAML files in `./examples/` are outdated and the AWS part is specific to an early Chainsail development deployment.
+The job specification also has evolved since.
+The easiest way to run Chainsail locally is using Minikube + Terraform + Helm, as described in `../../doc/deployment.md`.
+Unfortunately, this entails building Docker images and makes for slow iteration.

-There are a few steps to running the resaas scheduler locally.
+There are a few steps to running the Chainsail scheduler locally.
 Make sure that you are in a nix-shell environment.

 1. Enter a nix and poetry shell